 Low FODMAP Diet for IBS

 The low FODMAP diet is an evidence based dietary strategy to successfully manage IBS.
 FODMAP is an acronym for Fermentable Oligo-, Di, Mono-saccharides And Polyols.
 It is considered to be a second-line dietary strategy after assessment and management of dietary and lifestyle factors that may contribute to symptoms.

 The low FODMAP diet involves collective restriction of a group of short-chain carbohydrates that have been shown to increase small intestinal water volume and be rapidly fermented in the large intestine, leading to increased gas (e.g. hydrogen) production and gastrointestinal symptoms (i.e. pain, bloating, distension, flatulence, nausea and altered bowel motility).

 The low FODMAPs diet is a dietitian-taught program to ensure nutritional intake adequacy despite food restrictions.
 The long-term restriction of FODMAPs is not recommended.
 Structured reintroduction of FODMAPs is recommended after two to six weeks to identify which FODMAPs you are sensitive to, your level of tolerance to each individual high FODMAP foods, and optimise food variety and self-management long term.

-Comprehensive personalised program, designed by our Gut Health Dietitian which includes specialised IBS content, meal plan, recipes, to optimise symptom control whilst supercharging your Gut Health.
+Our Specialised IBS to Gut Health Program, is a Comprehensive personalised program, designed by our Gut Health Dietitian which includes specialised IBS content, meal plan and recipes designed to optimise symptom control whilst supercharging your Gut Health.